-In this article, the first in a series of four, I want to focus on how carers and activity providers can deliver a sense of emotional well-being to individuals living with dementia and all other forms of cognitive impairment.
-By assessing the individual’s overall level of cognitive and functional capability using the QCS PAL instrument, it is possible to then design care and activity plans that champion the person’s unique abilities while supporting them with their difficulties.
+In this article I want to focus on how carers and activity providers can deliver a sense of emotional well-being to individuals living with dementia and all other forms of cognitive impairment.
+Jackie Pool, QCS, Dementia Care Champion, writes.

 I want to start by looking at the Reflex level of ability, the most advanced state of dementia and show how it is possible to create an environment so the person can achieve their optimum level.